DanielGelfand/HealthCatch/README.md

 # HealthCatch

-Catch the kale and avoid the cheese puffs!
+Using the 'A' and 'D' keys, catch the kale and avoid the cheese puffs!